Casino Gambling in Oklahoma

 If you're not from Oklahoma, we totally understand if you confuse the state with Nevada.
 After all, with 92 legal casinos featuring Class III gaming (that means slots and the type of table games you'd find in Vegas), you could easily mistake the casino you're in for a mega-property on the Las Vegas strip.

-And those 92 casinos are on top of the 11 bingo facilities, not to mention the thousands of real money Oklahoma online casinos open to residents.
+And those 92 casinos are on top of the 11 bingo facilities, not to mention the thousands of real money Oklahoma online casinos open to residents from Oklahoma City to Broken Arrow.
 But before you play at any of them, there are a few things you should know.
 Keep reading for all the important Oklahoma gambling online details.

 Looking to gamble online?
 Click here to skip to the top Oklahoma Casinos.

 - Land Size: 68,594 sq. miles

 - Population 18+: 75.3%

 - Number of Casinos: 92

 - Nickname: Sooner State

 - Nearly 100 land-based casinos means better bonuses for Oklahoma online casino players